25th March, 2026

 Here's 50 reasons you should wear and use PPE at work.

 Risks should be controlled first, for example, to avoid materials falling from overhead.
-But if those control measures fail, your hard hat could be the only thing left to protect you.
+But it's not always as easy to install permanent control measures on a construction site where everything is temporary.
+And if other control measures fail, your hard hat could be the only thing left to protect you.

 Raise awareness of the importance of PPE with our free PPE use toolbox talk.
 A toolbox talk is also a great opportunity for questions and issues to be raised about PPE.